Designer-Gas-Club-Gaming/DGCBible/index.md

 - **Do not use a place of business or an apartment/house to avoid conflict.**
   You cannot create a scene then go somewhere to lock the doors; it is unsportsmanlike and interferes with the scene, so this will be considered FRP.

+- **No Chain Snatching Without a Chain**
+   Your gang cannot attempt to snatch chains if your gang does not have a chain to snatch.

+- **Gang Representation Required**
+   You must wear something representing your gang at all times.
+Never deny your gang affiliation to avoid consequences.

+## Turf War Rules

+- **No Shooting Into the Bubble**
+   During turf wars, players are not allowed to shoot into the bubble area.

+- **No Last-Second Bubble Rushing**
+   Do not wait outside and rush into the bubble area during the final seconds.

+- **No Rooftops or Balconies**
+   Players are prohibited from using rooftops or balconies during turf wars.

+- **No Bush Camping**
+   Hiding or camping in bushes is not allowed.

+- **Engaging While on Crutches**
+   If you are on crutches but still engaging in callouts, trash talk, or similar actions, you can be shot.

+- **Follow Gang Section Rules**
+   All participants must adhere to the rules outlined in the Gang section of the server rules.

+- **Radio Use Restricted to Gangs**
+   Only gang members may use the radio during turf wars.

+- **No Driving Cars Into Turfs**
+    Vehicles are not allowed to be driven into turf areas during turf wars.

+- **Turf Wars Are Mini-Games**
+    Turf wars are considered mini-games and should not lead to extended RP situations.
+Complete the turf war and leave unless involved in a related scenario.

+- **15-Minute Cooldown Between Turfs**
+    Do not attack another turf if you have seen the defending gang just participated in a turf war.
+A 15-minute cooldown applies.

+- **No Cop Baiting**
+    Do not intentionally provoke police during turf wars.

+- **No /callmedic Until Turf War Ends**
+    You may not use the /callmedic command until the turf war is officially over.

+- **Leader Responsibility**
+    All gang leaders are responsible for ensuring their members know and follow these rules.

 # Criminal